 By default the cluster administrator can help the tenant administrator on the management scope.

 The team user is a user inside a specific Tenant.
-Team users are created by the Tenant Admin.
+Team users are created by the Tenant Admin (or by cluster admin on behave of the tenant admin).
 Team users can be coming from three different places.

 - Native CentreStack User

 - Active Directory User from remote CentreStack Server Agent